• Hours

 5. Time Management

-Remember, consistent practice and a genuine interest in writing will significantly improve your WAT skills and increase your chances of success in the MBA admissions process.
+Remember, consistent practice and a genuine interest in writing will significantly improve their WAT skills and increase your chances of success in the MBA admissions process.

 1. Factual Errors